Gray squirrel, Sciurus carolinensis

-Breeding dates: Gray and fox squirrels: mid-December through January (fox squirrels mate in January).
-Red and northern flying squirrels: late winter.
+Breeding dates: Gray squirrels: mid-December through January.
+Red squirrels: late winter.
 Southern flying: early spring.
 Gestation takes 40–45 days.
 Five to ten percent of older female gray squirrels may breed again in June.

-Birthing period: Gray and fox squirrels: February–March.
+Birthing period: Gray squirrels: February–March.
 Gray squirrels may have a “second” litter in June–July.
-Red and northern flying squirrels: April–May (red squirrels may continue into June).
+Red squirrels: April–May (red squirrels may continue into June).
 Southern flying squirrels: May–June.

 Weaning dates: Gray squirrels begin leaving the nest at 10–12 weeks.

 Amount of time young remain with parents beyond weaning date: Not long.
 Young female gray squirrels may stay with their mother for several months, although they won’t necessarily remain near the den site.